I began my creative journey chronicling what I saw as a quickly disappearing piece of our American history.

 a museum.
 The less fortunate lying on their side in some alley stripped

 of their neon elements and lying out for the elements to

 pile of rust.

-have discovered many little towns away from Route 66 that
+have also discovered many little towns away from Route 66 that

 are unique, but crumbling visions of the past.
 The neon signs, motels,